 The property changed hands and on June 1, 1960, was acquired by Nick Haddad, trustee of the Haddad Realty Trust.

 In December of 1961, Nick Haddad applied for permission to convert 47 Commonwealth from a lodging house to ten apartments.
 In March of 1962 modified his plans to, instead, install a new floor, between the fourth floor and the roof (without adding to the height of the building), and increase the number of apartments from ten to twelve units.
-Plans for the remodeling — designed by architect Leon Furr — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-241).
+Plans for the remodeling — designed by architect Leon Furr — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-241).

 In February of 1963, Nick Haddad amended the plans once again, and received approval to build a fifth floor penthouse on the building.

 In May of 1963, Nick Haddad acquired 45 Commonwealth.
 He combined the buildings and operated them as a single apartment house.

 After acquiring 45 Commonwealth, Nick Haddad built a fifth-floor penthouse on that building, matching the one approved for 47 Commonwealth and increasing the number of apartments at 45 Commonwealth to ten.
 He also cut through doors in the party wall between the two buildings on several floors.

 On February 20, 1971, 47 Commonwealth was extensively damaged by a fire that affected the second, third, fourth, and fifth floors and the roof.
 The damage was repaired, and on September 7, 1974, the building was again damaged by a smaller fire in an apartment on the third floor front of the building.

 On October 25, 2005, the Nick Haddad Trust transferred 45-47 Commonwealth to Maurice H. Haddad and Samuel C. Sichko, trustees of the Nick N. Haddad Realty Trust-2001.